Associate of Applied Science in Information Technology

 Graduates of the associate degree program can pursue careers in service and support of information systems, as well as continuing on to a bachelor's degree in information technology.
 This degree may be earned in four semesters if students average 15-16 hours per semester.

-Students wishing to receive the Associate of Applied Science in information technology must complete the following:
+Students wishing to receive the Associate of Applied Science in Information Technology must complete the following:

 COURSE TITLE S.H.